quantopian/zipline/docs/source/bundles.rst

-We may also specify the date to use to look up the bundle data with the ``--bundle-date`` option.
-Setting the ``--bundle-date`` will cause run to use the most recent bundle ingestion that is less than or equal to the ``bundle-date``.
+We may also specify the date to use to look up the bundle data with the ``--bundle-timestamp`` option.
+Setting the ``--bundle-timestamp`` will cause ``run`` to use the most recent bundle ingestion that is less than or equal to the ``bundle-timestamp``.
 This is how we can run backtests with older data.
-The reason that ``-bundle-date`` uses a less than or equal to relationship is that we can specify the date that we ran an old backtest and get the same data that would have been available to us on that date.
-The ``bundle-date`` defaults to the current day to use the most recent data.
+``bundle-timestamp`` uses a less-than-or-equal-to relationship so that we can specify the date that we ran an old backtest and get the same data that would have been available to us on that date.
+The ``bundle-timestamp`` defaults to the current day to use the most recent data.

 Default Data Bundles
 ~~~~~~~~~~~~~~~~~~~~